mccajm/mccajm.github.io/index.md

 ## Publications

 Adam McCarthy and Chris K.I.
-Williams. "*Predicting Patient State-of-Health using Sliding Window and Recurrent Classifiers*" Machine Learning for Health Workshop, Advances in Neural Information Processing.
+Williams. "*Predicting Patient State-of-Health using Sliding Window and Recurrent Classifiers*" Machine Learning for Health Workshop, Neural Information Processing Systems.
 2016.

 Adam McCarthy, Ben Smyth, and Elizabeth A. Quaglia. [*"Hawk and Aucitas: e-auction schemes from the Helios and Civitas e-voting schemes"*](/files/Smyth14-Hawk-and-Aucitas-auction-schemes.pdf) International Conference on Financial Cryptography and Data Security.
 2014.